-SPECIAL FACILITY REQUIREMENTS INCLUDING CHILDREN'S NATIONAL MEDICAL CENTER
+SPECIAL FACILITY REQUIREMENTS INCLUDING CHILDREN'S NATIONAL HOSPITAL

-The pediatric rotation at Children's National Medical Center has additional requirements not required by other rotations; these include evidence of multiple medical tests: immunization (or titer) for polio, mumps, measles, and rubella; quantiferron/Tspot TB blood tests, immunization (or proof of post-disease antibodies) of chicken pox; Tdap (tetanus) test, a health screen signed by a physician indicating the intern has no physical, medical or emotional disabilities that would prevent them from working with children, and the interns has not communicable diseases.
+The Pediatric rotation at Children's National Hospital has additional requirements not required by other rotations; these include evidence of multiple medical tests: immunization (or titer) for polio, mumps, measles, and rubella; quantiferron/Tspot TB blood tests, immunization (or proof of post-disease antibodies) of chicken pox; Tdap (tetanus) test, a health screen signed by a physician indicating the intern has no physical, medical or emotional disabilities that would prevent them from working with children, and the Interns has not communicable diseases.
 In addition, the intern is required to sign forms to permit a background check to be done by Children's National Medical Center.
-Additional forms must be filled out by interns prior to this rotation and submitted to the internship Director.
-Other supervised practice facilities including many food service sites, Center for Nutrition Policy and Promotion (CNPP), Veterans Administration Medical Center (DC and Baltimore), USDA FNS, and some long-term care sites may require additional urine drug screens, background check and/or fingerprinting.
+Additional forms must be filled out by Interns prior to this rotation and submitted to the Internship Director that may be COVID 19 pandemic related, e.g. interns in 2022 were required to provide both proof of COVID vaccination and proof that the cards were valid/ not fake.
+Other supervised practice facilities including many food service sites, Veterans Administration Medical Center (DC and Baltimore), USDA FNS, and some long-term care sites may require additional urine drug screens, background check and/or finger printing.
 The DI also completes fingerprinting of interns during orientation.

-- 1. During the summer, the interns will receive in a separate mailing that includes the Children's National Medical Center volunteer packet.

-This packet must be completed prior to the internship start. - 2.
-By the first day of the program, incoming interns must submit to the internship director all forms in the packet, which have been completely filled out. - 3.
-The internship director will assume responsibility for obtaining additional paperwork that Children's National Medical Center (CNMC) requires for each intern. - 4.
-The internship director will submit the medical forms to CNMC
+- 1. During the summer, the Interns will receive in a separate mailing that includes the Children's National Hospital medial forms that must be completed prior to internship start. - 2.
+By the first day of the program, incoming Interns must submit to the internship director the medical form, which have been completely filled out. - 3.
+The Internship Director will assume responsibility for obtaining additional paperwork that Children's National hospital (CNH) requires for each Intern via "Special Category" (Volunteer Services). - 4.
+The Internship director will submit the medical forms to CNH